 - Aerobatic training with San Diego Aerobatix

-I am working on my commercial and flight instructor certificates and have nearly a thousand hours of total flying time.
+I am working on my flight instructor certificate and have well over a thousand hours of total flying time.

 People often ask my why I'm not an airline pilot by now since I certainly could be.
 Airline flying is the only kind of flying the average person has exposure to.
 There is a lot more to flying than being an airline pilot.
 I'll never be a pilot for a major or even regional airline.
 Here's why.